Your Comfort and Care

 At Retina Vitreous Associates, your comfort and care are our primary concerns.
 Patient education is a priority with us, so please feel free to ask questions and to include family members in your visit.
 We will strive to answer your questions in clear, straightforward terms so that you get the most out of your eye care experience as possible.

-For your added peace of mind, we have explained below what to expect during your first visit to Retina Vitreous Associates and have provided a handy Don't Forget checklist.
+For your added peace of mind, we have explained below what to expect during your first visit to Retina Vitreous Associates, whether you are seeing us for retina care in Indiana or Illinois.
+We have also provided a helpful Don't Forget checklist.

 Thank you for the opportunity to participate in your eye care.